Best Postnatal Massage at Naturally Heaven Therapy, Newcastle

 Massage also reduces naturally occurring biochemicals associated with depression (dopamine and serotonin) and cardiovascular problems (norepinephrine), supporting Mom with the challenges of motherhood.

 Body fluids need to find balance after pregnancy, in which there was an increase of about 50% in fluid volume.
-Massage increases circulation and lymphatic drainage to facilitate elimination of excess fluids and waste products.
+Massage increases circulation and lymphatic drainage to facilitate the elimination of excess fluids and waste products.
 Tissue stimulation assists your body to shift water to the right places.

 Swelling is also affected by hormones, which go through major changes after delivery.
 Massage helps hormone regulation, which also decreases swelling (see Hormone Regulation).
 Continue your high fluid intake for healing and lactation, even though you may still have swelling.